lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > and pi(sigma).
 I think it would be useful to actually write out the
 > relevant definitions.

+Hmm.
+They're in my dissertation, but I specifically left them out here, because I thought they were pretty boring!
+But I'll revisit this.
+[TODO]

 > - p.21, l.3.
 Don't overload the word "value" (which already has a
 > precise definition in the grammar) to also mean "a configuration that
 > cannot step".
 For the latter, use "result", "final outcome",
 > "terminal configuration" or similar.

+What I was trying to do here is explain what the definition in section 1, which said that deterministic programs always evaluate to the same value, means in the context of lambdaLVar.
+But perhaps a better thing to do would be to just say "result" in section 1 and then I don't have to play that game here.
+Fixed.

 > In fact, a bit more precision may be in order.
 There are conceptually
 > 5 observably different possible outcomes of a lambda-LVar computation: